GaloisInc/daedalus/formats/mdm/README.md

 This directory contains a parser for much of the MORA Data Messages (MDM) format, version 2.4, as specified in by Chapter 6 ("MORA DATA MESSAGING") and related chapters of the Modular Open RF Architecture Draft Specification, version 2.4, published March 1, 2021.
+A copy is included in `spec/`.

 Status
 ------